dchristian-ias/DevReportingService/README.md

 ## Customization

-All mock responses added inside the 'responses/custom' directory will override the default responses setup by this server.
-To properly set this up, simply copy the 'teams' directory into the 'custom' directory, and customize your JSON responses as desired.
-These responses will now override the default responses setup by this server.
+All mock responses added inside '~/mockRs/responses' directory will override the default responses set by this server.